../

 }

-The DNS server selected here is Alibaba Cloud’s server, mainly for use in China.
-If you are abroad, you can simply choose 8.8.8.8 or 1.1.1.1.
+The DNS server chosen here is Alibaba Cloud's server, mainly for use in China.
+If abroad, you can directly use `8.8.8.8` or `1.1.1.1`.

-First, install radvd:
+First, install `radvd`:

 sudo apt install radvd

-Then create the configuration /etc/radvd.conf:
+Then create the configuration `/etc/radvd.conf`:

 interface enp4s0 {